 RELENT - RELapses prevENTion in chronic autoimmune disease: common mechanisms and co-morbidities

-Chronic autoimmune diseases, such as rheumatoid arthritis and vasculitis, affect approximately five percent of the population in industrialised countries.
+Chronic autoimmune diseases, such as rheumatoid arthritis and vasculitis, affect approximately eight percent of the population in industrialised countries.
 In many cases, the disease has a mild progression, but can also lead to a chronic and serious illness.

 Which patients will develop a severe course of autoimmune diseases?